-All medical information gathered from you by NSF or its contractor is maintained in accordance with the Privacy Act of 1974 (Public Law 93-579).
-NSF's authority to collect medical, dental, and psychological information is derived from its authority to prescribe rules governing its operations, as set forth in section 1870(a) of title 42 of the U.S. Code.
-If you do not provide the information requested, you may be disqualified from participating in the USAP.
+All medical information gathered from you by NSF or its contractor is maintained in accordance with the "Privacy Act of 1974" (Public Law 93-579).
+NSF's authority to collect medical, dental and psychological information is derived from its authority to prescribe rules governing its operations, as set forth in section 1870(a) of Title 42 of the U.S. Code.
+If you do not provide the information requested, you may be disqualified from participating in USAP.

-Deployment Paperwork
+Deployment Documentation

-Once you have been identified as a USAP participant (or alternate), you will receive an e-mail containing a link to the Deployment Packet.
-It will be sent a few weeks after you receive the PQ e-mail.
-Please review this paperwork carefully.
-It includes information you need to know before you get to Antarctica, and it includes forms you will need to fill out and return to ASC Travel.
+Once you have been identified as a USAP participant (or alternate), you will receive an email with a Deployment Packet link.
+It will be sent a few weeks after you receive the PQ email.
+Please review this packet carefully.
+It includes information you need to know before you get to Antarctica and forms you will need to fill out and return to ASC Travel.